Second, you really don’t want life to be fair.

 You see, there are imbalances in the world, but rather than looking inward at what we think we lack, God’s love teaches us to look outward at the injustice in the world.
 As members of Christ’s kingdom, we now become part of His plan to heal and restore.

-Third, resisting ingratitude early on helps us avoid unnecessary disappointment and sorrow later in life.
+Third, resisting an ungrateful and entitled heart early on helps us avoid unnecessary disappointment and sorrow later in life.

 This is not to dismiss genuine, real suffering and pain endured by so many people.
 However, there is much in the way of trial and hardship that is brought on simply by unrealistic expectations of what God is supposed to give us in this life.